iamfaham/iamfaham/README.md

 - 🔭 Currently a graduate student of **Artificial Intelligence** at the University at Buffalo

-- 💬 Ask me about **Artificial Intelligence, Machine Learning, Deep Learning, Generative-AI, Python**
+- 💬 Ask me about **Artificial Intelligence, Machine Learning, Deep Learning, Reinforcement Learning, Generative-AI, Python**

 - 📫 Reach me at **iamfaham5@gmail.com**